doi-t/terraform-lambda-python-package/README.md

 # terraform-lambda-python-package
-Terraform module which builds AWS Lambda Functions or AWS Lambda Layers package.
+Terraform module which builds AWS Lambda Functions or AWS Lambda Layers package for Python runtime.

 This module is for a person who considers a lambda function and layer is a part of infrastructure and wants to glue everything in [Terraform](https://www.terraform.io/).
 Please note that [Terraform is not intended to be a build tool](https://github.com/hashicorp/terraform/issues/8344#issuecomment-361014199).